The Cradle Will Rock: Federal Theatre Project

 I told Marc he shouldn't do an opera for the ladies' garment workers and the communist union.
 Instead, he should do it for Vanity Fair, Vogue and Harper's audiences, and it should have no atmosphere of being a little labor opera.
 It should be a big Broadway show.

 Houseman described "an extravagant scenic scheme that called for a triple row of three-dimensional velour portals between which narrow glass-bottomed fluorescent platforms, loaded with scenery and props, slid smoothly past each other as the scene shifted back and forth".
 The scene plot indicates four of these illuminated trucks, as well as screens, two travelers, a double-quarter revolve and an inventive aperture curtain.
-Accustomed to an open stage and the accompaniment of only Blitzstein's piano, the well-rehearsed cast was disconcerted by the sliding scenery and large orchestra.
+Accustomed to an open stage and the accompaniment of only Blitzstein's piano, the well-rehearsed cast was disconcerted when they began to work with the sliding scenery and a large orchestra.

 To plan the blocking and performances, Welles had to know the music.
 "He would start at ten in the morning and not leave the theatre," said conductor Lehman Engel.
 "He might dismiss his cast at four the next morning but when we would return at noon, we would find Orson sleeping in a theatre seat."

 Houseman and Welles would not commit to a schedule for some weeks, while Welles's Doctor Faustus continued to sell out at Maxine Elliott's Theatre.
 Faustus finally suspended performances on May 29.
 Public previews of The Cradle Will Rock were announced to begin June 16, with an official opening at the end of June.
 After a few weeks' run, the musical was to play in repertory with Faustus and another production to be announced.

 "On June 10," Flanagan wrote, "after weeks of debate in Washington we received the definite order to cut the New York project by 30 percent, involving the dismissal of 1,701 workers."
 Flanagan received another memorandum June 12, stating that "no openings of new productions shall take place until after the beginning of the coming fiscal year" due to an expected cut in federal appropriations.
 Because The Cradle Will Rock was the only new production opening in the last two weeks of June, Flanagan concluded that "this was obviously censorship under a different guise."

 Nineteen benefit performances had been scheduled for The Cradle Will Rock through July 24, with 18,000 tickets sold.
 The first public preview on June 16 was a sold-out benefit for the Downtown Music School.